npm install

 }

-Apparently, to identify a Relationship, the object
+Apparently, to identify a Relationship, the object key is sufficient.

 Finally, with help of standard JSON-LD contexts, the namespace prefixes can be managed: